tempage/synura/README.md

 For detailed AI configuration, go to **Settings > AI Settings** where you can:
 *   Configure your preferred AI provider (Gemini, OpenAI, DeepSeek, Claude).
 *   Set source and target languages for translation.
-*   Choose analysis depth and profile (Summary, Explain, Simplify, Fact Check, Critique, Insight).
+*   Choose analysis search range (Deep is only in List View) and profile (Summary, Explain, Simplify, Fact Check, Critique, Insight).
 *   Adjust summary length preferences.
 *   View token usage statistics.
 *   Manage API keys for each provider.